algobulls/pyalgotrading/README.md

     - More on the way!
 - Real-time Logs for Backtesting, Paper Trading, Real Trading
 - Multiple real-time Reports available for Backtesting, Paper Trading and Real Trading -
-    - Profit-n-Loss report (PnL report)
+    - Profit-&-Loss report (PnL report)
-    - Statistics of (PnL report)
+    - Statistics Report (PnL report)
-    - Order History for each order with state transitions & timestamps
+    - Order History Log for each order with state transitions & timestamps
 - Plot Candlestick charts using [plotly.py](https://github.com/plotly/plotly.py)

 Backtesting, Paper Trading and Real Trading can be performed on the same strategy code base!